rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 ### Data Science

--	Programming with Python, R, Bash, and Fish
-- PyPi package development with continuous integration using TravisCI, Codecov, Pyup, and Read the Docs
--	Python app development with Dash, using Percy for visual testing
+-	Data-driven graphic app design using Dash in Python with Percy for visual testing
--	Python Virtual environment and version control with pyenv
--	Command line interfaces (Linux, MacOS, Windows)
+-	Command-line-interface (CLI) tool development using Click in Python
+-	Continuous integration with Travis CI, CodeCov, PyUp, PyTest, and Read the Docs
+-	Shell scripting in various dialects (Bash, Zsh, Fish)
--	Version control with git
+-	Version control with git/GitHub
--	High-throughput data analysis with the Perkin Elmer Harmony platform
+-	High-throughput data analysis scripts in ImageJ using a derivative of Java
--	DNA sequence analysis with Blast and Clustal

 ### Laboratory